Fluticasone (On the skin)

 - Use this medicine only on your skin.
 Rinse it off right away if it gets on a cut or scrape.
 Do not get the medicine in your eyes, nose, or mouth.

-- Do not use this medicine on the face, groin, or underarms unless directed to do so by your doctor.
+- Do not use this medicine on the face, groin, or underarms unless your doctor says it is okay.
+Cutivate® cream or lotion should not be used in the diaper area unless directed by your doctor.

 - Apply a thin layer of the medicine to the affected area.
 Rub it in gently.